hyweljohnllewellyn/hywelme/_posts/2016-02-07-a-website-journey-from-drupal-6-to-drupal-8-part-2.md

 For this post, I will install the Drupal Migration Modules.

-From [Praparing an Upgrade](https://www.drupal.org/node/2350603) I will check:
+From [Preparing an Upgrade](https://www.drupal.org/node/2350603) I will check:

 > A fresh installation of Drupal 8 with the core module Migrate Drupal enabled.